shnergle/ShnergleServer/README.md

 ShnergleServer
 ==============

-This is the server used for communication with consumer and merchant app for Shnergle, taking care of data storage.
+This is the server used for communication with consumer and merchant app for Shnergle, taking care of data storage and aggregation.

 Requirements
 ------------